antoniosj/antoniosj.github.io/_posts/2019-02-24-recyclerview.markdown

 {% endhighlight %}

-There's a lot of improvements to make but I think this is a way to go.
+<p style="text-align: justify; font-family: -apple-system, BlinkMacSystemFont, sans-serif;" >There's a lot of improvements to make but I think this is a way to go.</p>